“When I saw myself rising from the dead — with those fangs!”

 - Julia’s offer to cure Barnabas,

 - the introduction of Angelique,

 - Jonathan Frid’s ten-city publicity tour,

 - and MGM greenlights House of Dark Shadows.

 Here we are in mid-August 1969, and we’ve reached that final turning point — the moment when a grown-up movie studio agreed to distribute a feature film about a daytime soap opera, using the same cast and crew, while the TV show is still in production.
 Everything that happens over the next year and a half of the show will be affected by that deeply peculiar decision.

 The story that people tell about House of Dark Shadows is that creator Dan Curtis, like all artistic visionaries, was deeply misunderstood.
-He had a burning ambition to turn his vampire soap opera into a feature film, and nobody at the studios would believe in his dream.
+He had a burning ambition to turn his vampire soap opera into a feature film, and nobody at the movie studios would believe in his dream.
 Finally, Dan found a kindred spirit in James Aubrey, the president of Metro-Goldwyn-Mayer, who recognized the value of a Dark Shadows movie and eagerly gave it the green light.

-Once the film was greenlighted, the only headache to figure out was how to get the cast off the show for six weeks, while they filmed the movie.
+Once the film was greenlighted, the story goes, the only headache to figure out was how to get the cast off the show for six weeks while they filmed the movie.
 Dan and the writers came up with a way to focus on the actors who weren’t part of the movie cast, until the shooting was over.
 That way, the movie wouldn’t have a negative impact on the show, and when shooting wrapped, everything went back to normal.
 On release, the movie was such a success that it saved MGM from closing down.

 That story is almost entirely false.
 This is actually the story of the destruction of Dark Shadows.
 It’s also the story of the destruction of MGM.
 And like all Dark Shadows stories, the line between hero and villain is not necessarily clear.